Sagarrajak01/Sagarrajak01/README.md

 ---

 ### 💡 About Me
-- 🎯 Passionate about **building efficient and scalable applications**
+- 🎯 Passionate about **building efficient, secure, and scalable applications**
-- 💻 Skilled in **Python, C++, Flask, React, and SQL**
+- 💻 Skilled in **Python, C++, Java, Express.js, MongoDB, and SQL**
-- 🌱 Currently learning **DevOps, API design, and Cloud deployment**
+- 🌱 Currently exploring **Cybersecurity, API design, and Machine Learning**
-- 📂 Exploring **AI-based software systems and automation tools**
+- ⚙️ Interested in **AI-powered automation and system optimization**
-- ⚡ Focused on clean code, clarity, and performance
+- ⚡ Dedicated to writing clean, modular, and high-performance code

 ---